Trump's Win Changed The Game For Publishers On The Left And The Right

 "If you are a polite voice in this market you really don't get listened to," Zettersten says.
 "We've certainly published our share of polite conservative books and they just don't sell as well."

-Center Street already has new book on the New York Times best-seller list: It's called The Trump Agenda, written by conservative talk show host Michael Savage, who is not exactly known for politeness.
+Center Street already has new book on the New York Times best-seller list: It's called Trump's War: His Battle for America, written by conservative talk show host Michael Savage, who is not exactly known for politeness.

 But provocateurs can go too far.
 Threshold Editions, the conservative wing of Simon & Schuster, canceled its contract with Milo Yiannopoulos after it decided remarks the right wing commentator made about pedophilia were too controversial.
 Of course, Yiannopoulos built his reputation on inflammatory rhetoric.